 On behalf of My people and My inheritance, Israel,

 And they have divided up My land (Joel 3:1-2)

 Just a reminder.
 “In those days and at that time” (Joel 3:1) is prophecy-speak for the end of our age.

 Meanwhile, in the Western U.S., dozens of wildfires burn.
 An 8/28 update from NASA listed wildfires in Oregon, Idaho, and Montana with more than 85,000 acres in flames.
 Fires rage in California and Washington too.
 The Sacramento Bee reported more than seventy active fires across California on Labor Day.
 Ash is falling like snow in parts of Seattle.

 As of 9/5/17, the National Interagency Fire Center reports:

 Extreme fire weather conditions caused many fires in Montana, Oregon and California to gain thousands of acres yesterday.
 Currently 81 large fires have burned 1.4 million acres in nine western states.
 More than 27,000 firefighters and support personnel are assigned to wildland fires in the West.

 The thing that strikes me as unusual about this year’s fires is the smoke.
 Smoke has reached hazardous levels in major Western U.S. cities from Seattle to Portland to Denver to Phoenix.

-It’s a famous end-times prophecy from the Book of Joel.
+…found a lone page ripped from a Bible–under a charred bench.
+It was a famous end-times prophecy from the Book of Joel.
 The verses that were legible were: